waggle-sensor/waggle-docs/docs/about/overview.md

 - Want to get a text message when your edge application does something cool?

 [How do I build my own Waggle device?](../tutorials/create-waggle.md)

-- Want to set up your own device to build up an edge app on it?
+- Want to set up your own device for local edge app development?
-- Want to teach AI to a classroom of students with an instruction manual?
+- Want to teach AI to a classroom of students?

 ## How is the Waggle cyber-infrastructure architected?